• February 4, 2025

 Access Control Systems

 One of the most effective ways to prevent workplace violence is by controlling who can enter the premises.
 Access control systems restrict unauthorised entry, ensuring that only employees, authorised personnel, and approved visitors gain access.
+For organisations with high turnover or multiple shift patterns, managing access control effectively is the first line of defence against external intruders.

 Types of access control systems include: